Our Services

 Dyslipidemia means unhealthy levels of lipids (fats) in the blood — including high LDL, low HDL ("good") cholesterol, or high triglycerides.
 This condition often has no symptoms but significantly increases cardiovascular risk.

-If you're concerned about your cholesterol or lipid levels, Ubie's free AI-powered Dyslipidemia Symptom Checker can help you assess your risk in just a few minutes.
+If you're concerned about your cholesterol or lipid levels, you can check your risk factors and better understand your symptoms using Ubie's free Dyslipidemia Symptom Checker in just a few minutes.

 High blood pressure damages artery walls over time, making them more vulnerable to plaque buildup.